iterative/dvc/README.rst

 Last but not least, `DVC Experiment Versioning <https://dvc.org/doc/start/experiments>`_ lets you prepare and run a large number of experiments.
 Their results can be filtered and compared based on hyperparameters and metrics, and visualized with multiple plots.

+.. _`VS Code Extension`:

 Visual Studio Code Extension
 ============================

 |VS Code|

-To get use DVC as a GUI right from your VS Code IDE, install the `DVC Extension <https://marketplace.visualstudio.com/items?itemName=Iterative.dvc>`_ from the Marketplace.
+To use DVC as a GUI right from your VS Code IDE, install the `DVC Extension <https://marketplace.visualstudio.com/items?itemName=Iterative.dvc>`_ from the Marketplace.
 It currently features experiment tracking and data management, and more features (data pipeline support, etc.) are coming soon!

 |VS Code Extension Overview|